dustinstoltz/CMDist/README.md

 ```

-## OTHER OPTIONS AND CONSIDERATIONS
+## Other Options and Considerations

 ### Multiple Distances at Once